ManasiBhosale/Leaf_Identification/README.md

 ## 🎯 Usage

-1. Load the site—enjoy a random plant fact.
+1. Load the site, enjoy a random plant fact.
 2. Click “Capture Live” or “Upload Image” to select your leaf.
-3. Wait a second—your leaf is classified!
+3. Wait a second, your leaf is now classified!
 4. Explore botanical details, medicinal uses, and location maps.
 5. Hit “Add to Collection” to bookmark for later.